daggerok/daggerok.github.io/src/blog/2020/2020-ICT/README.md

 If the Dollar Index is sideways, then we should be looking crosses, like EURGBP, if that is bullish then we know what to trade: EURUSD.
 If the Dollar Index is in swing, then crosses might be in consolidation

+We're going to be mad when Mon and Tue, and Wed when we think its bearish, but they do not give us sell days.
+We need to study when this occurs in reference of weekly chart and daily chart.
+- Did we just run down to the old low and run through old low?
+- Or we run down to the old and retrace?
+Sometimes it can retrace way more deper in premium, and the on following week we can expect a selling days on Mon, Tue and Wed of the following week